 4. Homeschooling in California Through a Private School Affidavit

-The final way to homeschool a child in California is through the filing of a private school affidavit (PSA).
+The final way to homeschool a child in California is to file a private school affidavit (PSA).
 The parent must file the affidavit with the California state department of education.
-The purpose of the testimony is to inform the state of California that the child is exempt from mandatory public school enrollment and attendance.
+The purpose of the testimony is to inform California that the child is exempt from mandatory public school enrollment and attendance.
 There is an online application, available October 1-15, to file a PSA, and a copy must be kept at the private school (home) for every year that homeschooling will be taking place in that home.

 Parents do not have to report to the local school district; however, to prevent confusion and pestering by the local area, parents might notify the region that they intend to homeschool or privately educate.
 Public schools may require proof of filing for the affidavit before withdrawing their child from the school.